The regularity problem for the Laplace equation in rough domains: The corona decomposition in terms of Lipschitz subdomains

 \subsection{The approximating Lipschitz graph}

-In this subsection we describe how to associate an approximating Lipschitz graph to a cube $R\in \DD_\sigma$, assuming $b\beta_{\sigma}(k_1R)$ to be small enough for some big constant $k_1>2$ {(where we denoted $b\beta_\sigma\equiv b\beta_{\supp\sigma}$).} We will follow the arguments in \cite[Chapters 7, 8, 12, 13, 14]{DS1} quite closely.
+In this subsection we describe how to associate an approximating Lipschitz graph to a cube $R\in \DD_\sigma$, assuming $b\beta_{\sigma}(k_1R)$ to be small enough for some big constant $k_1>2$ (recall that the coefficients $b\beta_\sigma$ are defined at the end of Section \ref{subsec:dyadic}).
+We will follow the arguments in \cite[Chapters 7, 8, 12, 13, 14]{DS1} quite closely.
 The first step consists in defining suitable stopping cubes.